BehaviorTree/BehaviorTree.CPP/docs/tutorial_04_sequence_star.md

 The next example shows the difference between a `SequenceNode` and a `ReactiveSequence`.

-An Asynchornous Action has it's own thread.
+An Asynchronous Action has it's own thread.
 This allows the user to use blocking functions but to return the flow of execution to the tree.